FaIhAjAlAmToPu/sharpDemo/MVC & Project/tutorial/README.md

 11. **Database**: The Database saves the trip and updates the driver’s status to busy.

+12. **Database → Model**: The Database sends back a confirmation message with a booking ID if the trip was saved, or an error message if it failed (e.g., "Trip save failed due to database error").

-12. **Model**: The Model receives the result from the Database, noting if the trip was saved with a booking ID or if it failed (e.g., "Driver not available").
+13. **Model**: The Model receives the result from the Database, noting if the trip was saved with a booking ID or if it failed (e.g., "Driver not available").

-13. **Model → Controller**: The Model sends this result back to the Controller.
+14. **Model → Controller**: The Model sends this result back to the Controller.

-14. **Controller**: The Controller looks at the result, decides if it should show a "success" or "error" message.
+15. **Controller**: The Controller looks at the result, decides if it should show a "success" or "error" message.

-15. **Controller → View**: The Controller passes the result (success or error message) to the View.
+16. **Controller → View**: The Controller passes the result (success or error message) to the View.

-16. **View**: The View turns the result into a message, like "Ride booked!" or "Driver not available," and displays it.
+17. **View**: The View turns the result into a message, like "Ride booked!" or "Driver not available," and displays it.

-17. **View → End User**: The View shows the message on the page for the user to see.
+18. **View → End User**: The View shows the message on the page for the user to see.
 ---
 I apologize for the inconsistencies.
 You're right—some steps included actions like "sends a request" within a component instead of using a transition, and some transitions between Database and Model were missing.
 I'll correct this by ensuring all interactions are handled via transitions and include the proper flow.
 Here's the revised set of responses: